jonamb/mynd-firmware-test/README.md

    - `keys`             - Keys to sign firmware update file (Only for tests!
 They are not used.)
    - `scripts`          - Helper scripts for build and CI/CD
    - `svd`              - Hardware description file - internal registers outline

+## CI Pipelines Usage

+There are two main workflows:

+1. **Docker Publish Workflow** (`.github/workflows/docker-publish.yml`):
+  - This workflow builds the Docker image (`myndfirmware:latest`) and publishes it to the repository owner's GitHub Container Registry (GHCR).
+    - **You must run this workflow manually** whenever you update the Dockerfile or before running the build workflow for the first time.
+    - This ensures the latest build environment is available for building the Mynd firmware.

+2. **Build Workflow** (`.github/workflows/ci.yml`):
+  - This workflow runs automatically on pushes, pull requests, or can be triggered manually.
+    - It pulls the `myndfirmware:latest` image from GHCR to build the firmware and bootloader.
+      - **If the Docker image has not been published yet, the build workflow will fail.**
+    - Always make sure the Docker Publish workflow has completed successfully before running or relying on the build workflow.

+**Summary:**
+- Run the Docker Publish workflow first to build and push the Docker image.
+- Then, run the Build workflow to build and upload the firmware artifacts.